-All Central Wyoming College students who are recipients of scholarships must meet the standards of progress requirements stipulated in the scholarship section of the CWC website www.cwc.edu.
-Standards of progress requirements vary from scholarship to scholarship and individual recipients should familiarize themselves with the standards applying to them.
+All Central Wyoming College students who are recipients of scholarships must meet the standards of progress requirements (SAP) stipulated in the scholarship section of the CWC website www.cwc.edu.
+Standards of progress requirements vary from scholarship to scholarship and individual recipients should familiarize themselves with the standards applied to them.
+It is the student's responsibility to ensure they are meeting all the requirements of maintaining the scholarship.